wpwupingwp/OGU/README.md

    * [Q&A](q&a)

 # Features
-:heavy_check_mark: Automatically collect, organize and clean sequence data from NCBI Genbank or local: collect data with abundant options; extract CDS, intergenic spacer, or any other annotations from original sequencep; remove redundant sequences according to species information; remove invalid or
+:heavy_check_mark: Automatically collect, organize and clean sequence data from NCBI GenBank or local: collect data with abundant options; extract CDS, intergenic spacer, or any other annotations from original sequencep; remove redundant sequences according to species information; remove invalid or